 - Cooperate with the buyers.
 If they need to arrange a time to see the home for an inspection, appraisal, or walk-through, do what you can to facilitate.

-- Ensure that your agent is providing the disclosures and legal documents to the buyer, buyer’s agent, and attorney.
+- Ensure that your Realtor is providing the disclosures and legal documents to the buyer, buyer’s Realtor, and attorney.

 - Ensure you are following through with any conditions you agreed to in accepting the offer. (i.e. throwing out old furniture, repainting the walls, repairing the boiler…etc.)

-- Be responsive to whatever questions your listing agent may ask you.
+- Be responsive to whatever questions your listing Realtor may ask you.

 - Make arrangements to move to your new place (if applicable).